top of page

 There are only 350 permits allotted per day to visit Havasupai, and they are HIGHLY coveted.
 Three-night campground permits are obtained via a lottery system that usually takes place on February 1 via the Havasupai website.
 Day hiking is not permitted.
 If you only want to stay for one night or two nights, that's fine, but purchasing a three-night permit is still required.
 In 2019, prices were $100 per person per weekday night, and $125 per person per weekend night (Friday through Sunday).
 The prices include permits, fees, access to the campground and taxes.

 Alternatively, there is one other way to go about securing a permit.
 The Havasupai Lodge is located in Supai Village, two miles from the Campground.
-The property's 24 rooms are nothing fancy, but offer beds, AC and can accommodate four people each.
-If you're able to nab a room, a Havasuapi permit is included for each person with your stay.
-Currently, reservations can only be made over the phone, and most people report it being a challenge to get anyone to pick up.
-The ones that do get through say they called and called for two to three days straight until someone answered.
-More details on the tribe's official website.
+The property’s 24 rooms are nothing fancy, but offer beds, AC and can accommodate four people each.
+Rooms include one Havasuapi permit for each person with your stay.
+Currently, reservations can only be made over the phone.
+Most people report it being a challenge to get anyone to pick up.
+More details on the tribe’s official website.

 THE LOTTERY

-Ask anyone who has been through the Havasupai lottery system about their experience, and I'm fairly certain you'll get an earful of expletives and frustrations.
-All information regarding the lottery is available on the official website, but I thought I'd share a few lottery basics, tips and tricks.
-The lottery takes place on February 1, but it's important to log on a week or two prior to create an official account that's ready to go the morning of the lottery.
-Every second counts when trying to secure a permit, and you don't want to waste time that morning when you should be trying to snag dates on the Havasupai calendar.
+All information regarding the lottery is available on the official website.
+The lottery takes place on February 1 every year.
+It’s important to log on a week prior to create an official account that’s ready to go the morning of the lottery.
+Every second counts when trying to secure a permit, and you don’t want to waste time on lottery morning when you should be trying to secure dates on the Havasupai calendar.

-I've heard so many different strategies when it comes to securing permits, but I really do think it comes down to luck.
+People rumble on about different strategies when it comes to securing permits, but I really think it comes down to luck.
 One tip most people agree on is that chances are better with a smaller reservation size.
-Reservations can be made for up to 20 people, so if you're hoping to visit with a group, best that everyone tries to book their own permit for the same date set.
+Reservations can be made for up to 20 people.
+If you’re hoping to visit as a group, best that everyone tries to book their own permit for the same date set.
 The odds of success are better with everyone trying to secure a one or two person reservation, and not a reservation for 20 people.
-This past year, we kept trying to secure a reservation for eight people with no luck, but when we switched it to two people we were able to get through and secure a July date.

 If your schedule is flexible and you are traveling solo or with just one other person, check the Havasupai website for cancellations.
 I saw several dates pop up on the website this summer, just make a point to check regularly.